Carrie (2013 film): Plot

-After giving her testimony in court regarding the prom incident, Sue visits Carrie and Margaret's grave, which has been vandalized to read "CARRIE WHITE BURNS IN HELL", and places white roses by the headstone.
-As she leaves, the gravestone begins to break, and Carrie's enraged scream is heard.
+After giving her testimony in court regarding the prom incident, Sue visits Carrie and Margaret's graves and places white roses by the headstone.
+As she leaves, the gravestone begins to break, and an enraged scream is heard, alluding that Carrie may have somehow survived.

+Alternate ending

+After placing the roses on Carrie's grave, Sue suddenly feels pain from her pregnancy and begins to go into labor.
+As Sue struggles to give birth at the hospital, Carrie's bloody hand suddenly emerges and grabs Sue's arm.
+Sue screams loudly as she wakes up in her own bedroom with her mother comforting her and telling her that her nightmare is over.